sanukag/ai-maintenance-assistant/docs/testing.md

 ```

 It builds both images, waits for the API and web health checks, confirms both
-processes use the non-root UID, verifies the internal API proxy, uploads a real
+processes use the non-root UID, verifies the internal API proxy, installs a real
-text document, restarts the API and checks that the named volume preserved the
+replacement revision, restarts the API, checks volume persistence and exercises
-document.
-The isolated test Compose project, images and volume are removed in
+archive and deletion through the web proxy.
+The isolated test Compose project,
-cleanup.
+images and volume are removed in cleanup.

 ## Continuous integration